 Consumer Cellular Phones & iPhone

 You can buy a Consumer Cellular iPhone as well as many other phone options.
-The base models include a normal flip phone, but you can buy the newest iPhone X or iPhone 8 and iPhone 8 Plus as well as the iPhone SE and older iPhones.
-The selection of Consumer Cellular Android smartphones is on par with what you will find at Verizon or AT&T.
+The base models include a normal flip phone, but you can buy the newest iPhone 11 , 11 Pro and 11 Pro Max or older iPhones.
+The selection of Consumer Cellular Android smartphones is on par with what you will find at Verizon or AT&T. Consumer Cellular offers the latest Samsung smartphones as well as Motorola and ZTE devices.

 You can bring your own phone to Consumer Cellular if it is for AT&T or T-Mobile, which opens up a lot of options.
 There are also tablet and a mobile hotspot options.
 The mobile hotspot could deliver WiFi access to your laptop or a WiFi only tablet while you are traveling, even while you are driving down the road.

 Some of the Consumer Cellular phones are a one-time purchase of $50 to $100 while others including the Consumer Cellular iPhones are $50 to $150 upfront and then monthly payments on top of the service you pay for.